japila-books/spark-sql-internals/docs/spark-sql-Expression-AvroDataToCatalyst.md

 nullSafeEval(input: Any): Any
 ----

-NOTE: `nullSafeEval` is part of the <<spark-sql-Expression-UnaryExpression.adoc#nullSafeEval, UnaryExpression Contract>> to...FIXME.
+NOTE: `nullSafeEval` is part of the <<spark-sql-Expression-UnaryExpression.md#nullSafeEval, UnaryExpression Contract>> to...FIXME.

 `nullSafeEval`...FIXME